tecnolgd/blog-tecnolgd/README.md

-# 📄 [Your Signature Blog Template Name]
+# 📄 In the Shadows

-### Project Name: [Insert Catchy Template Name Here]
+### Project Name: blog-tecnolgd
 ### Status: Production Ready (v1.0.0)

-This project is a **minimalist, high-performance blog template** built entirely from scratch using only HTML and CSS.
+This project is a **minimalist, high-performance blog template** built entirely from scratch using **only HTML and CSS**.
 It was created to demonstrate complete control over the front-end design, prioritizing speed, readability, and a unique signature aesthetic.

 ## ✨ Signature Features